asimcanyagiz/JavaScript-Clock/README.md

 Freepik - Background Images
 <br>
-Patika.dev - A page you should visited if you want developer
+Patika.dev - A page you should visit if you want developer

 ## You may also like...